MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Constructing StarFile generator
 -------------------------------

-The :mod:`~nmrstarlib.nmrstarlib` module provides :func:`~nmrstarlib.nmrstarlib.read_files`
+The :mod:`~nmrstarlib.nmrstarlib` module provides the :func:`~nmrstarlib.nmrstarlib.read_files`
 generator function that yields :class:`~nmrstarlib.nmrstarlib.StarFile` instances.
-Constructing :class:`~nmrstarlib.nmrstarlib.StarFile` generator is easy - specify path to local NMR-STAR file, directory of NMR-STAR files, archive of NMR-STAR files or BMRB id:
+Constructing a :class:`~nmrstarlib.nmrstarlib.StarFile` generator is easy - specify the path to a local NMR-STAR file, directory of NMR-STAR files, archive of NMR-STAR files or BMRB id:

 >>> from nmrstarlib import nmrstarlib